MrinankKumar/ml-data-drift-reliability/elec2-drift-study/Readme.md

 | 4 | 0.820 | 0.359 | 2.445 | DRIFT | DRIFT | ✓ |

 **KS-Accuracy correlation: r = 0.807**
+## Why This Dataset Has Real Drift

+The ELEC2 dataset spans May 1996 to December 1998 — a period when Australia was actively reforming and deregulating its electricity market.
+The National Electricity Market was being established during exactly this period, fundamentally changing how prices were set across New South Wales and Victoria.
+This was not normal demand fluctuation — it was a structural market transformation affecting price setting mechanisms, interstate transfer patterns, and demand dynamics simultaneously.
+This historical context explains why drift in this dataset is real and severe, not artificially induced — making it a more credible benchmark for studying drift detection reliability than synthetically perturbed datasets.
 ## Main Findings

 **Finding 1 — PSI detected early drift that KS missed.**